abhas/io/_posts/2019-01-18-after-rms-talk.md

 ### Services

-All the software that affects our lives does not on computers within our control.
+All the software that affects our lives does not run on computers within our control.
 Much of it runs on other people's computers (often termed as "cloud") while some of it is only accessible as a service.